trinodb/trino/docs/src/main/sphinx/connector/sqlserver.md

 ```{include} non-transactional-insert.fragment
 ```

+(sqlserver-fte-support)=
+### Fault-tolerant execution support

+The connector supports {doc}`/admin/fault-tolerant-execution` of query processing.
+Read and write operations are both supported with any retry policy.

 ## Querying SQL Server

 The SQL Server connector provides access to all schemas visible to the specified